JamesMacNV/Password-Checker/README.md

 # Password-Checker
+Note: you need to run 'pip3 install requests'.

 A password checker to see how many times your password was found online.

 To run: download the file and run the checkmypass.py file at the command prompt, followed by the passwords you want to check.